 Riot released Icebox back in the October of last year.
 Due to its complex terrain and design, the map received a lot of criticism from the VALORANT community.

-Read More: Best VALORANT Agents for Breeze in 2021
+Read More: Best VALORANT Agents for Breeze

 The only viable option is to adapt like the pros, and that process starts from choosing the right agent.
 Playing in Icebox will be more challenging if your agent of choice does not match your playstyle.
 With that comes the responsibility of picking the right agent for the job.
 Currently, there are four classes of agents in the game, Duelist, Controller, Sentinel, and Initiator.